roos-robert/NetCoreSlimBlog/README.md

 A full-featured yet simple blog engine built on ASP.NET Core 7 (3.1 and above).

-Please be aware that [Mads is taking pull requests, but is not actively working on it](https://github.com/madskristensen/Miniblog.Core/issues/159#issuecomment-765629584).
+Please be aware that [Mads is taking pull requests, but is not actively working on it](https://github.com/madskristensen/NetCoreSlimBlog/issues/159#issuecomment-765629584).

-This is a fork and continuation of the original MiniBlog.Core project by Mads Kristensen: https://github.com/madskristensen/Miniblog.Core
+This is a fork and continuation of the original NetCoreSlimBlog project by Mads Kristensen: https://github.com/madskristensen/NetCoreSlimBlog

 Please note that this README is not fully up to date, more to be added/updated in the future.